[ < < previous | index | next >> ]

-Once the coffee was downed and we'd done a circuit of the markets, we headed over to the Church of St Mary to climb the bell tower and gain panoramic views over Oxford.
+Once the coffee was downed and we'd done a circuit of the markets, we headed over to the University Church of St Mary the Virgin to climb the bell tower and gain panoramic views over Oxford.
 The church interior itself was not too special and most people - of which there were many - gave it just a quick once over at best before heading straight for the tower.
 Admission to the tower was supposedly controlled by a harried guy who was trying to deal with shop customers and herd people in multiple languages at once.
 The door to the tower stood invitingly open and several people made to simply walk in, which prompted the guy to leap out from behind his desk and try futilely to call them back and get them to queue up at a line he began forming when we asked to go up.
 Some other people dutifully queued behind us, but a group of Germans barged straight past and into the tower entry.
 The guy managed to pull most of them - but not all of them - back.

 He was using a closed circuit TV to monitor how many people were up the tower and tried to tell people they had to wait.
 Eventually he let us (the first people in the queue) go up and we proceeded up a couple of flights of stairs to the ball-ringing chamber, where a woman presided over another queue of people at the back of which were four of the Germans who had escaped the guy downstairs, and were wondering where the rest of their group was (they were well behind us in the queue downstairs).

 While waiting, we examined the pull-ropes for the bells above.
 A small sign stated that a full peal of the bells took three and a quarter hours and was performed only once a year, on Boxing Day.
 After several minutes, a few people came down the stairs from the tower above and exited down the way we had come up.
 The woman guarding the door let a few of us go up and another woman took £3 from each of us for the privilege.
 The climb was up a steep and narrow stone spiral staircase, wide enough for just one person, holding on to vertical ropes strung down the core of the spiral.
 After about three turns of the spiral, we met a group of people coming down.
 M. stopped in a convenient alcove to let them past, but I simply had to press against the outer wall and let people squeeze past on the inside.
-The muscles in my stomach started cramping as I held my squished position and the size or so people oozed by.
+The muscles in my stomach started cramping as I held my squished position and the dozen or so people oozed by.
 Eventually they passed and we continued up another turn of the spiral to the top.

 The walkway around the tower was cramped between the stone tower behind and a chest-high stone wall in front of the view all over Oxford.
 Only at the junctions between the four faces of the square tower and the narrow diagonal tunnels joining them was there an alcove allowing space enough for two people to pass.
 And the route led once around the tower and to a dead end, so everyone had to go back exactly the way they came.
 The views were well worth the effort though - spectacular vistas over nearby Gothic spires and gargoyles and rooves belonging to the various colleges and university buildings.
 Directly north of the church tower was the vast circular dome of the Radcliffe Camera, set on its grassy yard.
 At ground level, students and others scurried back and forth, making a teeming mass of ants flowing between the buildings.
 Just as up a similar tower in Germany, I heard a familiar accent and determined that two of the men up there were from Brisbane with a quick, friendly question.